fdb/slarg-website/outreach/inviting-greenery-colours.md

 W﻿orkshop cyanotype or sun print by Klaartje Lambrechts

-We’re transforming the courtyard at Fameus into a welcoming “concrete jungle.”

-Together, we’ll create a warm, green, and artistic space that welcomes the open artistic community and visitors of Fameus.
+We transformed the courtyard at Fameus into a welcoming 'concrete jungle'; a warm, green, and artistic space that welcomes the open artistic community and visitors of Fameus.

 With students Sint Lucas Antwerp & participants [Stadscanvas](https://www.fameus.be/stadscanvas)